michaelmelanson/riscy/README.md

 cargo run -p emulator -- path/to/binary
 ```

 The binary must be a RISC-V executable in ELF format.
 Binaries produced by [Selfie](https://github.com/cksystemsteaching/selfie) should work, as long as they are very simple.
-Only a couple system calls are supported: "break" (which doesn't actually have an effect) and "exit" (which terminates with a status code).
+Only a couple system calls are supported: "break" (which doesn't actually have an effect), "exit" (which terminates with a status code), "write" (which prints the buffer as a string to the terminal), and "close" (which returns success without having any effect).

 The emulator will only print out a couple lines by default, but you can turn on more verbose logging with the `-d` flag: